SiggyBruce/Big_Number_Calculator/README.md

 # Big Number Calculator
 A calculator that adds and subtracts large numbers using an implementation of a stack.

-Created with Java and the Swing GUI library.
+Written in Java.